SitePen/dgrid/doc/usage/Styling-dgrid.md

 columns, there is no similar construct at the row level.
 However, it is possible to add classes to rows by aspecting `renderRow`.

-In Dojo 1.8 and newer, you can achieve this using `aspect.after` - when its `receiveArguments` argument is `false` (the default), it passes the original arguments object as a second parameter to the advising function, allowing access to the original object:
+However, you can achieve this using `dojo/aspect.after` - when its `receiveArguments` argument is `false` (the default), it passes the original arguments object as a second parameter to the advising function, allowing access to the original object: